digama0/mmj2/INSTALL.md

 In brief:

 - Install Java.
-  Java version 11 and 8 are known to work, 11+ is recommended and easier to use (we provide a precompiled version).
+  Java version 11+ is recommended and easier to use (we provide a precompiled version).
-  You only <i>need</i> the Java Runtime Environment (JRE), but unless you're short of disk space, you should probably install the full Java Development Kit (JDK).
+  You only *need* the Java Runtime Environment (JRE), but unless you're short of disk space, you should probably install the full Java Development Kit (JDK).
   Beware: the license for Oracle's Java implementation changed in 2019.